Deltares/Wflow.jl/docs/src/vertical/sbm.md

 (amount of water in the unsaturated layer), and ``\theta_{s}`` and ``\theta_{r}`` as previously defined.

-The calculation of the actual capillary rise `actcapflux` is as follows:
+The calculation of the actual capillary rise `actcapflux` is as follows in the code block below (`i` refers to the Vector position, and `k` refers to the layer position):

 ```julia
     actcapflux = 0.0